openstack-archive/fuel-library/deployment/puppet/openstack/README.md

       `puppet cert sign <CERTNAME>`

-### Install the Openstack modules
+### Install the OpenStack modules

-  * The Openstack modules should be installed into the module path of your master or on each node (if you are running puppet apply).
+  * The OpenStack modules should be installed into the module path of your master or on each node (if you are running puppet apply).

     Modulepath: